 Musician and activist Boots Riley makes an incredible debut with this breathlessly inventive and funny fantastical satire about a black telemarketer who uses his 'white voice' to get a promotion in a horrible corporation.

-Filled with colour, arresting visuals, and an unforgettable soundtrack (from Riley's own band The Coup), Sorry To Bother You is a pro-Union rallying cry, an attack on capitalism and greed, and a truly WTF riot.
+Filled with colour, arresting visuals, and an unforgettable soundtrack (from Riley's own band The Coup), Sorry To Bother You is a pro-Union rallying cry, an attack on capitalism and greed.
 Have a nice day at work!

 - The screenings of Sorry to Bother You on Tue 18 Dec are part of our Cinébites deal: get 30% off any main dish in the Café/Bar with a valid cinema ticket.